 Many topical cosmetic products are available over the counter that aid in rosacea management.
 Mild, fragrance free and alcohol-free skin products are recommended for rosacea sufferers and products with abrasive or skin-irritating ingredients should be avoided.
 For redness concealment, choose a green-tinted foundation for the affected areas and layer a skin tone matching product on top.
 Hypoallergenic make-up is recommended.

-“It is important to keep the skin well moisturized, especially during the winter,” says Dr. Amina Bougrine, a leading dermatologist based out of the Medisys preventive health clinic in Montreal.
+“It is important to keep the skin well moisturized, especially during the winter,” says Dr. Amina Bougrine, a leading dermatologist.
 Since sun exposure can worsen the symptoms of rosacea, it is recommended that rosacea sufferers use a broad spectrum sunscreen with an SPF of 30 or more on a daily basis.
 “For those suffering from rosacea, it’s important to stay cool when it’s hot outside.
 In extreme weather conditions, I recommend keeping the face covered and protecting the skin with a good moisturizer,” continues Dr. Bougrine.
 Stress management and a healthy, balanced diet also play a role in preventing rosacea flare-ups.

 There are several effective medical treatments for rosacea as well, including: